cdenizbegec/DSA-210-Istanbul-s-Traffic/README.md

 # DSA 210 Term Project: The Effect of Weather on Istanbul's Daily Traffic Index
 ## Objective
-This project aims to analyze the daily relationship between weather and traffic density in Istanbul over a two year period (September 2022 to September 2024).
+This project aims to analyze the daily relationship between weather and traffic density in Istanbul over a seven year period (2018 to 2024).
 The goal is to determine if and to what extent different weather conditions lead to a higher traffic index.
 ### Hyphothesis:
 There is a statistically significant relationship between daily weather conditions and the average daily traffic index.